darrindevs/r2/README.md

-# gatsby-bsr-starter

-- Gatsby Starter + Bootstrap React
-- Light and Dark Navbars
-- Footer

-Have fun!
 # r2

+- An experimental blueprint theme for 1140nft

+- Bootstrapped with Gatsby Starter + Bootstrap React